mariuzka/simplebins/README.md

 # simplebins

 **simplebins** is a lightweight Python utility that makes it easy to bin numeric values into equal-width intervals.
-It supports individual numbers, lists, `pandas.Series`, and `pandas.DataFrame`s.
+It supports individual numbers, lists and `pandas.Series`.

 ## Features

-- Works with numbers, lists, `pandas.Series`, and `pandas.DataFrame`s
+- Works with numbers, lists and `pandas.Series`
 - Returns either the bin index, floor, ceiling, midpoint, or a human-readable label
 - Clean and intuitive API
 - Handles missing values gracefully